mist64/c64ref/kernal/kernal_dh.md

    vector is F5ED/F685.

-Determine Device for SAVE
+# Determine Device for SAVE F5ED/F685-F5F9/F691
-F5ED/F685-F5F9/F691

-Called by: Indirect JMP through (0322) at F5EA/F682 in Jump to SAVE Vector.
+**Called by**: Indirect JMP through (0322) at F5EA/F682 in Jump to SAVE Vector.

 If the current device is the keyboard or the screen, load